Bagoum/suzunoya/Suzunoya.LICENSE.md

-## Suzunoya License
+# Suzunoya License

 ## About

 Copyright (c) 2021 Bagoum <reneedebatz@gmail.com>

 Suzunoya is a visual novel engine built in C#, designed to be portable between game engines.
 It is free (as in free speech) software.
-The source code is on Github: https://github.com/Bagoum/suzunoya
+The source code is on Github at [Bagoum/suzunoya](https://github.com/Bagoum/suzunoya).

-All source code in the BagoumLib, Mizuhashi, and Suzunoya projects is distributed under the MIT license.
+All source code in the BagoumLib, Mizuhashi, and Suzunoya subprojects is distributed under the MIT license.